Merkoba/Effer/README.md

 Check --help to find out about arguments that can be used.

 If running the program with cargo, use `cargo run -- --help`.

-# Contributing

-Contributions are welcome.
-Making it more secure can be a way to improve it.
-The only restriction to the encryption algorithm is that it can't use multiple files, for instance to save salts or IV's.
-The idea is to make it easy to move files around, and open them in other machines where the user might have this program.
-Also since the note files are saved locally it would be easy anyway to gather those other extra files if access to the file system is possible.
-If the encryption method changes, the program gets a new major release.
-Major-release-jumps (like 2.0.0 to 3.0.0) might keep backwards compatibility since a version byte is specified in the files.